-At Baselworld 2011, the Swiss watchmaker will present its new Excellence line of classic-styled watches.
-It looks like the new Louis Erard Excellence Regulateur Reserve de Marche (ref.
+At Baselworld 2011, Louis Erard will present its new classic-styled Excellence line.
+It looks like the new Excellence Regulateur Reserve de Marche (ref.
 54230AA01), a model that is nothing but stunning in its reserved, even somewhat cold elegance, will be the flagship model of the whole series.

-As the name implies and the dial layout proves, this is a regulator watch (which, basically, means that the hour and minute hands turn around different axes with the hour hand having its own sub-dial at 12 o’clock.)
+As the name implies and the dial layout proves, this is a “regulator” (which, basically, means that the hour and minute hands turn around different axes with the hour hand having its own sub-dial at 12 o’clock.)

 The movement is based on the good old ETA Peseux 7001 hand-wound movement with an extra module that was developed by Louis Erard and the Swiss complications specialist Soprod S.A.

 The movement is hidden inside a round stainless steel case.
-Being 40 mm in diameter, it looks very slender, which is important for a watch that is supposed to be worn with formal attire.
+Being 40 mm in diameter, it looks slender, which is important for a watch that is supposed to be worn with formal attire.

 Its milky white dial looks to be sand-blasted and is perfectly matched with blued steel hands and finely printed Roman numerals on the hours sub-dial and Arabic numerals on the minute track.

-The only thing that I do not really like here is the way the recessed hours and subsidiary seconds sub-dials remind me of Jaquet Droz’s signature figure-eight dials (like the Jaquet Droz Grande Seconde SWROUGE watch, for example.)
+The only thing that I do not like here is the way the recessed hours and subsidiary seconds sub-dials remind me of Jaquet Droz’s signature figure-eight dials (like the Jaquet Droz Grande Seconde SWROUGE, for example.)

 Well, I am positive that the resemblance is purely unintentional.

-Price is still unknown, but there is a good chance that the Swiss watchmaker will keep it below the €3000 mark*.
+Price is still unknown, but there is a good chance that Louis Erard will keep it below the €3000 mark*.